 Division of Berlin

-The division of Berlin into East and West occurred after World War II.
-The victorious Allied powers – the United States, Great Britain, France, and the Soviet Union – divided Germany into four sectors, which were also reflected in Berlin.
-The sectors controlled by the Western Allies eventually became West Germany, while the Soviet sector became East Germany.
+Berlin was split into East and West after World War II.
+The Allies that had emerged victorious were the United States of America Britain, France and the Soviet Union, and hence had divided Germany into four zones and similar were the zones in Berlin.
+The sectors that were under control of the western allies later formed West Germany whereas the sectors controlled by the Soviet became East Germany.

 The Construction of the Wall

-The construction of the Berlin Wall began on August 13, 1961.
-The East German government claimed that it was built to protect its citizens from Western fascists and spies, but in reality, it was primarily built to stop the massive brain drain and emigration of skilled workers from East to West Germany.
+The process of constructing a barrier in Berlin started on August 13, 1961.
+Despite the official explanation from the East German government stating that it served to shield its citizens from the west’s fascists and spies, the construction was mainly realized with the aim of preventing one of the biggest rates of brain drain and emigration of workers from East Germany to the west.

 The Fall of the Wall